wowgaming/wiki-en/_pages/wotlk-twink-19.md

 Human - racial pvp trinket
 Draenei - racial heal that, if combined with lifeblood, can turn every class into damn fkn paladin

-Paladin:
+**Paladin**:
 - horde choice:
-Belfs win by default
+Blood elf win by default

 - alliance choice:
 Human - racial pvp trinket
 Draenei - "moar healz plox"

-Rogue:
+**Rogue**:
 - horde choice:
 Undead - racial that can remove fear or sleep effects (yea... you can make someone sleep in 19s )
 Troll - combine their racial with slice&dice = lightning speed atks

 - alliance choice:
 Human - same shit as above mentioned, that racial pvp trinket allows you to equip 2 agm trinkets = 240 hp
 Night Elfs - it's just hillarious to see those alliance guys playing damn GNOME ROGUES.
-Nelfs have racial VANISH. learn to use it nabs loool !
+Night Elves have racial VANISH. learn to use it nabs loool !
 But as I myself dont play best rog race on horde side I belong to nab party too.
-Still if I ever played alliance rogue it would be Nelf.
+Still if I ever played alliance rogue it would be a Night Elf.

-Warlock:
+**Warlock**:
 - horde choice:
 Blood Elf: mana regen racial + silence to nearby casters = sexy stuff
 Undead: if you cast shadow dmg than it's nice to be ressistant to that one ;) plus you can remove fear from you making you look like a true master of your magic.
 This race makes you ultimate lock - resistant to what you actually do = EPIC imo